carpentries-lab/python-aos-lesson/software_check.md

 ```
 In other words, the default Python program on your laptop needs to the the Anaconda installation of Python.

-2. In the terminal, type `conda --version`.
+2. In the Bash Shell, type `conda --version`.
 You should see the version of your conda program listed.

-3. In the terminal, type `jupyter notebook` to run Jupyter Notebook.
+3. In the Bash Shell, type `jupyter notebook` to run Jupyter Notebook.
 After a few seconds, text should appear in your terminal and Jupyter Notebook should pop up in a browser window.
 You can close the browser window and press `CTRL+C` in the terminal to exit the program.